Gilles Bourdouleix

-Gilles Bourdouleix (born 15 April 1960 in Angers, Maine-et-Loire) is a French politician and former member of the National Assembly of France.
+Gilles Bourdouleix (born 15 April 1960) is a French politician and former member of the National Assembly of France.
 He was the deputy for Maine-et-Loire's 5th constituency from 2002 to 2017.
 He is also the former spokesman of the National Centre of Independents and Peasants, of which he has been the president since 24 October 2009.
 Bourdouleix was a founding member of the Union of Democrats and Independents, a party from which he resigned on 24 July 2013.

 Political life

 Gilles Bourdouleix was elected mayor of Cholet the first time on 19 June 1995 with a lead of 148 votes.
 He succeeded Maurice Ligot who was his chief of staff.
 He was elected mayor again in the second round of voting in March 2001 with 61.69% of the votes.
 He was again reelected in 2008.

 In 2002, Bourdouleix was elected a member of the National Assembly of France as a member of the UMP.
 He has continued to serve in the office since then, though switching parties to Union of Democrats and Independents for his third election in 2012 and then leaving parties all together in August 2013.
 Bourdouleix represents the department of Maine-et-Loire.